-Make sure you’re ready for a equity-crowdfunding campaign
+Make sure you’re ready for an equity-crowdfunding campaign

-To have a successful equity-crowdfunding campaign you need to be focussed.
-Plan to run your campaign when you won’t be distracted with other critical projects, from producing prototypes to launching a website.
+To have a successful equity crowdfunding campaign you need to be focused.
+Plan to run your campaign when you won’t be distracted with other critical projects like producing prototypes or launching a website.
 If there’s a time of the year when you typically have business spikes or you go on holiday, don’t let your campaign co-inside with it.

 Set a realistic investment target

 Ask for the amount that you realistically need to reach the next milestone.
 On most platforms (including Seedrs) it’s ‘all or nothing’, so don’t ask for too much – or too little.

 Investors will want to know how you intend to use their money, so share the details of your proposed cost breakdown on your campaign page, making it easy to follow, even for people who aren’t familiar with the ins and outs of your business and industry.
 This will make it simple for everyone to fully understand why you need the money.

 Start building up your social media followers months – if not longer – before you’re planning to launch your raise.

 Check that all the accounts that you use are all fully functioning.
 You’ll find it a pain if you’re not able to post things easily when you’re busy trying to simultaneously run your campaign and keep your business running smoothly.